Dogs. You gotta love ‘em.

 The way CBD affects the body, with a minimal amount of side-effects, is borderline miraculous.

-If CBD dog treats affected your pet the same as your daily CBD dosage, you would see improvements in their:
+If CBD dog treats affected your pet the same as your daily CBD dosage, you would see improvements in their mood and overall wellbeing.

 Ask any CBD advocate slash loving pet owner and you’ll find no shortage of positive reports; A furry friend’s thunderstorm terrors or firework frenzies calmed by a drop or two of CBD oil.